How to Host a Great Gingerbread House Decorating Party

 Below you can see a picture from our first gingerbread party.
 There were just four of us decorating and could fit at one table.
 Since then we’ve hosted a couple larger parties where we needed several tables.
 I now try to cover the tables with holiday-themed plastic tablecloths because decorating gets so messy.
 We set out small containers and muffin tins filled with different decorating supplies – including the ones guests brought to share.

 I started making these sweet gingerbread house treat boxes to give everyone at the party.
 They used them to take home leftover candy and treats from the party!
+I also have gingerbread boxes that can be colored – a great activity for kids at the party.

 One year I made DIY Gingerbread Aprons for the kids that would be joining us.
 They were really easy to make using white aprons I purchased from Joann Fabrics.
 I created a North Pole Bakery image to iron on to the front of each apron.